 - 1 cup sunflower seeds toasted

 - 1/4 cup sesame seeds toasted (for rolling)

 - 1/4 cup currants

-- Mix in remaining ingredients except for sesame seeds.
+- Mix in the remaining ingredients except for the sesame seeds.

-- Set on a plate or cookie sheet and let them form for 2 hours.
+- Set the balls on a plate or cookie sheet and let them form for 2 hours.

-- Then store in an airtight container, each layer on parchment paper, in the refrigerator for up to 3 weeks.
+- Then store them in an airtight container, separate each layer on parchment paper, in the refrigerator for up to 3 weeks.

 Sweet Hazelnut Balls – These hazelnut balls are sweetly delicious made with healthy ingredients making them full of nutrients.